Radimichs: Origin

-The Tale of Bygone Years tells about the Lechites origin of the Radimichi: “…radimichi bo… from the Lechites” and “The former Radimichi from the Lechites family; before that, you are all-powerful, and pay tribute to Russia ”.
+The Tale of Bygone Years tells about the Lechites origin of the Radimichi: “...radimichi bo... from the Lechites” and “The former Radimichi from the Lechites family; before that, you are all-powerful, and pay tribute to Russia ”.
 These words of the chronicler had a great influence on many researchers.
 Medieval Polish chroniclers - Jan Długosz, Maciej Stryjkowski and others, as well as historians of the 18th and 19th centuries unconditionally recognized the Polish origin of the Radimichi.

-A. A. Shakhmatov tried to support the annalistic report about the Lechites origin of the Radimichi with linguistic data, referring to the fact that the Radimichi region now belongs to the territory of Belarusian language, in which there are many coincidences with the Polish.
+Aleksey Shakhmatov tried to support the annalistic report about the Lechites origin of the Radimichi with linguistic data, referring to the fact that the Radimichi region now belongs to the territory of Belarusian language, in which there are many coincidences with the Polish.

-However E. F. Karsky spoke out against the theory of the Lechites origin of the Radimichi, showing the independent development of those features of the Belarusian language that bring it closer to the Polish.
+However Yefim Karsky spoke out against the theory of the Lechites origin of the Radimichi, showing the independent development of those features of the Belarusian language that bring it closer to the Polish.
 According to Karsky, the chronicle of the Lyash origin of the Radimichi does not indicate that they were a Lyash tribe, but that they moved to Sozh from more western regions, where they neighbored with the Lyash tribes.
-This opinion was also supported by Lyubor Niederle, who considered the basins of Bug and Nareva.
+This opinion was also supported by Lubor Niederle, who considered the basins of Bug and Nareva.

-Repeated attempts were made to determine the area from which the Radimichi came to Sozh by mapping toponymsov with the base rad-.
-However, such toponyms, apparently, come from anthroponyma Radim, distributed over a much larger territory than the defined regions.
+Repeated attempts were made to determine the area from which the Radimichi came to Sozh by mapping toponyms with the base rad-.
+However, such toponyms, apparently, come from anthroponym Radim, distributed over a much larger territory than the defined regions.

-On the basis of hydronymics data, it was possible to establish some similarity between the hydronyms of Posozhye and the hydronyms of a small section of the Upper Podniestria.
-It is the region of the Upper Dniester that, according to some historians, is the area from which the Radimichi moved to the Sozh basin.
+On the basis of hydronymics data, it was possible to establish some similarity between the hydronyms of Sozh area and the hydronyms of a small section of the Upper Dniester region that, according to some historians, is the area from which the Radimichi moved to the Sozh basin.

-The connection between the Radimichi and the pre-Radimichi population of Posozhye, observed both in objects of material culture and in rites, suggests that the newcomer Slavs felt the influence of the Baltic population here.
+The connection between the Radimichi and the pre-Radimichi population of Sozh area, observed both in objects of material culture and in rites, suggests that the newcomer Slavs felt the influence of the Baltic population here.
 It is also possible to make an assumption about the small number of alien Slavs.